ivandfx/DFXWinTweaks/README.md

 ## 👨‍🎓 License
 DFX Tweaker is licensed under a GNU General Public License v3.0.

-**As of November 14, 2022, all DFX Tweaker releases have been patched with the proper license**
+**As of November 14, 2022, all DFX WinTweaks releases have been patched with the proper license**